PriyanshiNegi/Full-Stack/Javascript/DOM/Assignment-01/ReadMe.md

 ```

-# Task 3 : Update the placeholder text in Search Bar to original
+# Task 3 : Update description and change placeholder text in Search Bar to original

 ## Expected output